slo-kan/Team-Rocket/reports/week06.md

 ## lokesh

-worked on autofull category when added for the first time
+*  Has worked on autofull category when added for the first time.

 ## sreepradh

+*  worked on testing the app to find the app to be smooth and bug's free.

 ## rahul

+*  Has implemented uml class/package diagrams and also behavioral diagrams required for our app.

-# progress for next week
+# Progress for next week

+*  Start working on the necessary features required for our app.

 # Meeting agenda

+*  Demonstrate the working of the app, get feedback and suggestions, and make any changes if necessary.
+*  Discuss about the blog and presentation for the first milestone